logo

 Or: "Can we get another page that breaks this down by region?"

 This is not a data modeling problem.
-It’s not a DAX issue.
+It is not a DAX issue.

 What Report Users Actually Need

-Users want to explore data naturally.
-They want to follow questions as they emerge, compare segments quickly, and validate hypotheses without losing context.
+Users want to follow questions as they emerge, compare segments quickly, and validate hypotheses without losing context.
 Exploration should feel fluid, not procedural.

-They want confidence.
-They want to feel in control.
+They want confidence and control.
 They want to discover insights themselves instead of requesting new pages every time they hit a limitation.
-Reports should reduce hesitation, not create it.

 The current frustrations

 Too many filters make the report feel complicated.
 Too many pages make navigation confusing.
 Correlations are hard to spot with static visuals.
 Outliers get buried in aggregates.
-Excel exports become the default workaround for exploration.
+Excel exports become the default workaround for exploration that the report should have handled itself.

 Why regular Power BI visuals often fail for deep exploration